HD 283750

-Although HD 283750 was classified as a multi-period variable, a paper in 2020 claims its variability is not exceeding the variability of the Sun, and no period can be identified.
+In 1981, Lee William Hartmann et al. announced their discovery that the star, then known as BD+26°730, is a variable star.
+It was given its variable star designation, V833 Tauri, in 1985.
+Although HD 283750 was classified as a multi-period variable, a paper in 2020 claims its variability does not exceed the variability of the Sun, and no period can be identified.